harmehak0173/NimbusMCP/README.md

 ## 💬 Usage Examples

-### Interactive Chat
+### Interactive CLI

 ```
-You: What's the weather like in London?
-🔍 Getting weather for London...
+Enter location (e.g., 'London, UK'):
+What would you like to see?
+  1) Current weather
+  2) 5-day forecast

 Weather Assistant:
 Current Weather for London, GB: